sagemath/trac_to_gh/Issue 6358.md

 # Issue 6358: use numpy to optimize RDF and CDF solve_right functions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6358

 Original creator: was